Earth, Planetary, and Space Sciences Institute (EPSSI)

 Michigan Tech Transportation Institute (MTTI)

-- Transportation Structures including bridges and pavements.
-Other related areas include geo-technical, construction, and nanotechnology related to sensors.
+- Transportation Structures including bridges, pavements, and pipelines.
+Other related areas include geotechnical, construction, and nanotechnology related to sensors.

 - Transportation Systems including waterways, traffic/safety, construction, rail, air, public transportation, freight, intelligent transportation systems, vehicle infrastructure integration, nanotechnology related to sensors, and radio frequency identification devices.

 - Environmental Aspects of Transportation including environmental impacts, energy, carbon dioxide and other pollutants, fugitive dust, wildlife, flora and fauna, and carbon credits.

 - Social Aspects of Transportation including policy, planning, human factors, history, economics, and archeology.

 - Transportation Technology Transfer including all outreach, management systems, and workforce development programs.

 Sustainable Futures Institute (SFI)